 It's worth noting that non-mobile use of social media accounted for the majority of new users in the past year though, which we found quite surprising.
-Facebook recorded 28 million new users in India in the past year, but just 5 million of those – 18% – use mobile devices to access the service.
+Facebook recorded 28 million new users in India in the past year, but just 5 million of these – 18% – used mobile devices to access the service.

 Overall, however, 72% of India's social media users log in via mobile devices, and we predict that this proportion will increase in the coming months as mobile internet access accelerates further.

-The numbers also show that men account for more than three-quarters of Facebook's users – something we suspect is reflective of internet usage as a whole in India.
-This is something that we believe should be addressed urgently, whether that's by government bodies, or by the corporate world.
+The numbers also show that men account for more than three-quarters of Facebook's users – something we suspect is true of internet usage as a whole in India.
+This is something that we believe should be addressed urgently, whether that's by government bodies or by the corporate world.

 In addition to the obvious benefits to the individual – better access to education, financial services and health information – such assistance should also help the marketer, providing a powerful, direct way to reach one of the world's most untapped audiences.

 Mobile in India

 As is the case almost everywhere in the world today, mobile use is the big story in India's digital scene, with 590 million people – almost half the country's population – now owning a mobile device of some description.